Brunswick, Maine

 Brunswick is a town in Cumberland County, Maine, United States.
-Brunswick is included in the Lewiston-Auburn, Maine metropolitan New England city and town area.
+Brunswick is included in the Lewiston-Auburn, Maine metropolitan New England City and Town Area.
 The population was 21,756 at the 2020 United States Census.
 Part of the Portland-South Portland-Biddeford metropolitan area, Brunswick is home to Bowdoin College, the Bowdoin International Music Festival, the Bowdoin College Museum of Art, the Peary–MacMillan Arctic Museum, and the Maine State Music Theatre.
-It was formerly home to the U.S. Naval Air Station Brunswick, which was permanently closed on May 31, 2011, and has since been partially released to redevelopment as "Brunswick Landing".
+It was formerly home to the U.S. Naval Air Station Brunswick, which closed in 2011 and has since been partially released to redevelopment as "Brunswick Landing".